CylinderDepth: Cylindrical Spatial Attention for Multi-View Consistent Self-Supervised Surround Depth Estimation

 Abstract

 Self-supervised surround-view depth estimation enables dense, low-cost 3D perception with a 360° field of view from multiple minimally overlapping images.
-Yet, most existing methods suffer from depth estimates that are inconsistent between overlapping images.
-Addressing this limitation, we propose a novel geometry-guided method for calibrated, time-synchronized multi-camera rigs that predicts dense, metric, and cross-view-consistent depth.
-Given the intrinsic and relative orientation parameters, a first depth map is predicted per image and the so-derived 3D points from all images are projected onto a shared unit cylinder, establishing neighborhood relations across different images.
-This produces a 2D position map for every image, where each pixel is assigned its projected position on the cylinder.
-Based on these position maps, we apply an explicit, non-learned spatial attention that aggregates features among pixels across images according to their distances on the cylinder, to predict a final depth map per image.
-Evaluated on the DDAD and nuScenes datasets, our approach improves the consistency of depth estimates across images and the overall depth compared to state-of-the-art methods.
+Yet, most existing methods suffer from depth estimates that are inconsistent across overlapping images.
+To address this limitation, we propose a novel geometry-guided method for calibrated, time-synchronized multi-camera rigs that predicts dense metric depth.
+Our approach targets two main sources of inconsistency: the limited receptive field in border regions of single-image depth estimation, and the difficulty of correspondence matching.
+We mitigate these two issues by extending the receptive field across views and restricting cross-view attention to a small neighborhood.
+To this end, we establish the neighborhood relationships between images by mapping the image-specific feature positions onto a shared cylinder.
+Based on the cylindrical positions, we apply an explicit spatial attention mechanism, with non-learned weighting, that aggregates features across images according to their distances on the cylinder.
+The modulated features are then decoded into a depth map for each view.
+Evaluated on the DDAD and nuScenes datasets, our method improves both cross-view depth consistency and overall depth accuracy compared with state-of-the-art approaches.

 Attention maps for a query token (indicated by the arrow in the back-left image), as overlays on the respective RGB images, showing that this token attends to itself, nearby regions, and to the corresponding region in the spatially adjacent image